fxstein/GoProX/AI_INSTRUCTIONS.md

    - Always use `scripts/release/full-release.zsh` for releases
    - Never run individual scripts unless specifically instructed

+4. **Output File Requirements** (CRITICAL)
+   - ALL transient output files MUST be placed in the `output/` directory
+   - NEVER create test files, logs, or any output in the repo root
+   - This includes release notes, test files, debug output, etc.
+   - The `output/` directory is in `.gitignore` for a reason
+   - Violation of this rule will result in immediate cleanup and correction

 **FAILURE TO FOLLOW THIS CHECKLIST WILL RESULT IN RELEASE FAILURE**

 ## Issue Reference Format